mingchang93/alpamayo-recipes/recipes/alpamayo1_5_sft/README.md

   data.val_dataset.parquet_name=train.parquet
 ```

-> `trainer.deepspeed` is passed as an absolute path because Hydra may change the working directory at runtime, and the shipped relative `configs/deepspeed/zero2.json` may not resolve from there.
-Same applies to the nav and Stage-2 launches if you hit `ValueError: Expected a string path to an existing deepspeed config`.
+Note that `trainer.deepspeed` is passed as an absolute path because Hydra may change the working directory at runtime, and the shipped relative `configs/deepspeed/zero2.json` may not resolve from there.
+This also applies to the nav and Stage-2 launches if you hit `ValueError: Expected a string path to an existing deepspeed config`.

 Because LingoQA was included in training for the released Alpamayo 1.5 model, the loss should remain low and stable.
 ![loss](./loss_A1-5_lingoqa.png)